HPC-dev-acc/mario-demo/docs/01-requirement.md

 # Requirements

+System architecture and interface diagrams are documented in [02-design.md](./02-design.md) for traceability with the following requirements.

 ## URS
 - **URS-001: Start menu and language choice**
   - *Scenario*: A first-time player lands on the home page.